domainmod/domainmod/README.md

 Individual Cron Jobs

-1. The first cron job will update the conversion rates for all active currencies.

-    Cron job: /cron/currencies.php

 2. The second cron job will send out an email reminder about Domains and SSL Certificates that are coming up for renewal (to all active, subscribed users).

     Cron job: /cron/expirations.php